AppSecure-nrw/security-belts/blue/README.md

 # 5 - Blue Belt

-The blue belt introduces activities to gain a deeper understanding of the behavior of your developed software.
+The blue belt introduces activities to gain a deeper understanding of the behavior under attack of your developed software.
 You learn advanced methods and tools for identifying and exploiting vulnerabilities regarding design and implementation flaws.

 - [Code Review](code-review.md)